 Another feature of the castle is that a flat surface of the stone wall and the first floor of the Tenshu are in a scalene pentagonal shape, which is said to be due to the land shape of the hill of Okayama where the castle was built.
 In addition, a salt warehouse was attached to the west side of the Tenshu as a connecting turret, and there was an entrance to the Tenshu.

 The Tenshu was a precious architectural legacy that remained until after the Meiji Restoration and its detailed drawings were made in the early Showa era.
-However, the Tenshu was destroyed by fire during the Second World War.
-In 1966, the Tenshu was reconstructed as a reminder of the past.
+However, the Tenshu was destroyed by fire during World War Ⅱ. In 1966, the Tenshu was reconstructed as a reminder of the past.